 In inner-layer imaging, we applied photoresist to the panel.
 We shall do that again except this time, we image the outer layers of the panel with PCB design.
 We begin with the layers in a sterile room to prevent any contaminants from sticking to the layer surface, then apply a layer of photoresist to the panel.
 Then use LDIs to print the image.
 The image developed here is the positive image.

 Here we return at the plating.
-The uncovered areas of the panel from the outer layer photoresist stage get the copper electro-plating.
-Following the underlying copper plating, the panel for the most part gets tin plating, which allows the removal of all the copper left on the board slated for expulsion.
+The uncovered areas of the panel from the outer layer photoresist stage get the copper electroplating.
+Following the underlying copper plating, the panel, for the most part, gets tin plating, which allows the removal of all the copper left on the board slated for expulsion.
 The tin protects the segment of the panel intended to stay secured with copper amid the following etching stage.
 Etching scraps, the undesirable copper foil from the board.
-In the process we deposit minimum of 1 mil (25 micron) of copper plating.
+In the process, we deposit minimum of 1 mil (25 microns) of copper plating.

 The conducting regions and connections get legitimately settled at this stage.

 Post etching process, the copper present on the PCB is covered by the etch resist, i.e., the tin, which is no more required.
 Therefore, we strip it off before proceeding further.
 You can use concentrated Nitric acid to remove the tin.
 Nitric acid is very effective in removing tin, and does not damage the copper circuit tracks below the tin metal.
 Thus, now you have a clear distinct outline of copper on the PCB.